Social Change and Friends of Liberty Back

 Without leaders there are no followers and no chance of desirable changes in society.
 Support educational activities most likely to create leaders.
 And start with the brightest available young adults who can be directed into the most productive activity and potentially lead others for decades.

-Youth require heros.
+Youth require heroes.
 Heroic, successful examples inspire imitators, whose lives can change when they suddenly decide, "That's right!"

 Few students can best their professors.
 Give them solid faith that they know leaders who in debate would make mincemeat of any socialist.